 Unique Gifts for Dads

-This is Ben’s early Father’s Day present that we all LOVE.
+I got this for my husband for Father’s Day a few years back and we still ALL love it.
 It’s the perks of a giant massage chair without the bulk or the expense.
-At just under$45 (and eligible for prime shipping), it’s at a great price point too and can be here by the end of the week.
+At just under $45 (and eligible for prime shipping), it’s at a great price point, too and can be here by the end of the week.

 It comes with a 1 year warrantee AND if you don’t like it they offer a 90-day money back guarantee where they’ll pay for return shipping.

 My only warning about this is you might just end up stealing it and using it yourself 😉

 For the gift that keeps on giving, give Dad a well curated subscription box.
 This is an easy one to get siblings or other friends (if you’re shopping for a birthday gift) in on because you can each purchase a different month (which usually brings the cost down).
 Plus, it is an awesome last-minute gift because it doesn’t require a physical present to open.
 Just wrap up a favorite treat and a nice card that explains the gift.